mbp-lab/dona/README.md

 * `DONOR_SURVEY_ENABLED` Whether the user should be forwarded to an external survey or not
 * `DONOR_SURVEY_LINK` The link to the external survey
 * `SOCIAL_DATA_INGESTION_ENABLED` Toggle if data is stored or not
-* `DONOR_ID_INPUT_METHOD` automatically or manually to either get an donorId generated or to input your own donorId
+* `DONOR_ID_INPUT_METHOD` "default", "showid" or "manually" to either generate the id and don't show it, generate it and show it or enter an ID manually and show it

 Below is detailed how these variables can be easily set depending on the environemnt you are running in.